How is the output balanced? Is it transformer balanced, op amp balanced, servo (cross coupled) balanced or balanced with resisters?

 IF YOUR GUITAR AMPLIFIER HAS A 1/4" TRS BALANCED MICROPHONE-LEVEL INPUT:

 For connection to a 1/4" TRS balanced microphone input, then you will need a balanced cable XLR - 1/4" TRS cable, such as the Pro Co BPBQXF10.
 In this case, you would essentially connect the permanently attached Power Module of your PRO70 to the Pro Co BPBQXF10, then connect the 1/4" connector of your Pro Co BPBQXF10 to the 1/4" input of your guitar amp.

 However, to answer your question more directly, it is transformer balanced via the power module.

 DO NOT RESPOND IN THIS FORUM!!!

-If you have any further questions or for any correspondence, please contact the Audio-Technica United States (ATUS) Audio Solutions Team and include your original question and this response, at:
+If you have any further questions or for any future correspondence, please send your original question and this response, and contact the Audio-Technica United States (ATUS) Audio Solutions Team at: